-The Youth Advisory Board exists to provoke, inspire and create positive change at the Almeida.
+The Almeida Youth Board exists to provoke, inspire and create positive change at the Almeida.
 The board consists of 9 young people between the ages of 18 and 25 who are interested in arts leadership.
 They meet regularly as a group and are in dialogue with the Almeida Board and the senior management team at the Almeida.

-Almeida Youth Advisory Board
+Almeida Youth Board

-Kripa holds a BA (Hons) in English Literature and Drama from Queen Mary University of London.
-She has worked in Development at the National Theatre for three years.
-She's passionate about BAME representation in the arts, accessibility, and new work.
-Before devoting herself full time to the performing arts, she worked for the Embassy of Nepal on the Earthquake relief efforts in 2015.
+Kripa holds a BA (Hons) in English Literature and Drama.
+She has worked in Development at the National Theatre and is currently Corporate Partnerships Manager at the Victoria and Albert Museum.
+Before devoting herself full time to the arts, she worked for the Embassy of Nepal on the Earthquake relief efforts in 2015.
 Kripa is a supporter of BAME representation in the arts, both on and off stage.
 She is now serving her second term on the Youth Board and is looking forward to the year ahead and tackling new challenges.